 Board meetings may be called at any time by the Chairperson or three (3) Board Members but generally the Board meets at regular intervals agreed by the Board.

-The quorum for a Board meeting is five (5) Board Members of the Board.
+The quorum for a Board meeting is five (5) Board Members.

 Each Board Member has one (1) vote.
 On a tied vote the Chairperson has an additional casting vote.
 Voting is by voices or upon request of any Board Member by a show of hands or by a ballot.
 Proxy and postal voting are not permitted.

-A resolution in writing, signed or consented to by email, facsimile or other forms of visible or other electronic communication by the required majority for such resolution is as valid as if it had been passed at a meeting of the Board.
-Any such resolution may consist of several documents in the same form each signed by one (1) or more Members of the Board.
+A resolution in writing, signed or consented to by email or other forms of visible or other electronic communication by the required majority for such resolution is as valid as if it had been passed at a meeting of the Board.
+Any such resolution may consist of several documents in the same form each signed by one (1) or more Board Members.

 Any Board Member may participate in any meeting of the Board and vote on any proposed resolution without being physically present.
 This may only occur at meetings by telephone, through video conference or by other electronic communication provided that prior notice of the meeting is given to all Board Members and all persons participating in the meeting are able to hear each other effectively and simultaneously.
 Participation by a Board Member in this manner at a meeting constitutes the presence of that Board Member at that meeting.